cppfw/prorab/wiki/TutorialBasicConcepts.md

 ## Including other makefiles

-In order to include some other makefile one can use `prorab-include` function.
-This function will check if the makefile was already included or not and only include it if necessary.
+In order to include some other makefile one can use `prorab-include` macro.
+This macro will check if the makefile was already included or not and only include it if necessary.

 Example: